pylenin/purple-blue/content/python-bootcamp-2021.md

 **Daily Exercise**

 1. Write a Python program to replace all occurences of the first character in a string.
+[Solution](https://www.pylenin.com/python-examples/python-replace-chars/)
 2. Write a Python program to calculate length of a string.
+[Solution](https://www.pylenin.com/python-examples/python-string-length/)
 3. Write a Python program to calculate character frequency in a string.
+[Solution](https://www.pylenin.com/python-examples/python-character-freq/)
-4. Write a Python program to add first and last n characters in a string
+4. Write a Python program to add first and last n characters in a string.
+[Solution](https://www.pylenin.com/python-examples/first-last-n-chars/)
 5. Write a Python program to draw the below Pyramid.
+[Solution](https://www.pylenin.com/blogs/python-string-center/#example-3-printing-pyramid-patterns-in-python)

 ```bash
     *